christopherpaine/Mathematics/pca-moodys-takeaways.md

 ]

 lgc_adjacent_points_on_curve_do_not_move_independently = [
-"adjacent points on the yield curve do not move independently", "why is this-when considering the forward yield curve specifically" ] lgc_central_tendency = [
+"adjacent points on the yield curve",
+"do not move independently",
+"why is this-when considering the forward yield curve specifically" ] lgc_central_tendency = [